Explore ARCALYST® (rilonacept) resources and FAQs

 M

-An imaging test of the heart that uses magnetic waves to take in-depth pictures of your heart and reveal if there is swelling or inflammation in the pericardium.
-An MRI is considered the most accurate and detailed imaging test.
+An imaging test of the heart that uses magnetic waves to take in- depth pictures of your heart and reveal if there is swelling or inflammation in the pericardium.

 The dose of a drug given at prescribed, regular intervals to sustain an effective level of drug in the body.

-A different type of inflammation than pericarditis or recurrent pericarditis.
+A different type of inflammation than first episode or recurrent pericarditis.
 Myocarditis is defined as inflammation of the myocardium (the main heart muscle), whereas pericarditis or recurrent pericarditis is inflammation of the pericardium (the outside layer, or sac) of the heart.

 N